 4 new imported COVID-19 cases reported in Shanghai

-The city reported four new imported coronavirus cases on Monday, while 15 patients were discharged upon recovery, said the Shanghai Health Commission on Tuesday morning.
+The city reported four new imported coronavirus cases on Tuesday, said the Shanghai Health Commission on Wednesday morning.

 No new locally transmitted or suspected cases were reported during the last 24 hours, according to the commission.

-The third patient is a Chinese living in Spain who arrived at the Shanghai airport on November 3.
+The third patient is a Chinese studying in Switzerland who arrived at the Shanghai airport on November 16.

-The fourth patient is a Chinese visiting relatives in Japan who arrived at the Shanghai airport on November 15.
+The fourth patient is a Chinese studying in the United Kingdom who arrived at the Shanghai airport on November 16.

-So far, of all the 938 imported cases, 863 have been discharged upon recovery and 75 are still hospitalized.
+Meanwhile nine patients were discharged upon recovery.
+So far, of all the 942 imported cases, 872 have been discharged upon recovery and 70 are still hospitalized.

 Of all the 343 local cases, 335 have been discharged upon recovery and one is hospitalized.
 There have been so far seven local fatalities.